Top alternative banks and apps to Starling

 If you’re looking for an account that offers fee-free spending abroad, you’ll find it with both Starling and Revolut.
 However, while Starling offers unlimited fee-free foreign transactions, Revolut limits this to a monthly allowance.
 Both also offer international money transfers.

-Other key differences include that Starling offers an overdraft and pays interest on in-credit balances, while Revolut does not.
-You’ll also benefit from FSCS protection with Starling Bank, but there’s no such protection with Revolut.
+Another key difference is that Starling offers an overdraft, while Revolut does not.
+You’ll also benefit from FSCS protection with Starling Bank, but there’s currently no such protection with Revolut.
+Revolut was granted authorisation to become a bank in the UK in 2024, but it isn’t operating as one yet.

 On the other hand, both accounts offer round-up savings features and the apps offer budgeting tools and spending categories to help you keep track of your spending.
 Revolut also offers the opportunity to trade shares, while Starling doesn’t.